• Skip to primary navigation

 • Carefully move the pan of crackers into the 400⁰F preheated oven and bake for 6 minutes.
 Do not overbake.

 • Carefully remove the crackers from the oven and cover with chocolate chips if using.
-Allow the chocolate to completely melt before spreading the chocolate.

 • Store the cracker candy in an airtight container for up to 2 weeks.